Ahead of its opening this week, we went backstage at rehearsals for new musical Ruthless.

-Whether you’re spending 14 February with your one-and-only true love, pining over that unattainable guy or gal you’re so desperate to snag, or just happy being single, the songs from some of Broadway and the West End’s best musicals can teach you a thing or two about falling in love.
+Whether you’re planning to spending 14 February with your one-and-only true love, pining over that unattainable guy or gal you’re so desperate to snag, or just happy being single, the songs from some of Broadway and the West End’s best musicals can teach you a thing or two about falling in love.

 Take a look at our best love songs for Valentine’s Day from the musicals here – what would make your list?